idrave/RadHAR_gnn/README.md

 ## Code structure

-The RadHAR data must be copied into a `data` directory with the following structure:
+The RadHAR data must be copied into a `data` directory resulting in the following structure:

 ```
 .